As the author of thousands of blog posts, one question I often get is: How do you think of new ideas for blog posts?

 39. Internal Data

-Use the company data that you typically have about your industry and customers.
+Use the company data that you typically have about your industry and customers to generate content ideas.
 It might be an old research project your team did or a collection of statistics you’ve gathered about your customers.

 When the information is on a large scale, you can tell your customers things like “75% of our customers use X tool for analytics.”
 It’s anonymous but valuable to customers and potential customers.